 “Administrator” means the administrator for the United States Environmental Protection Agency (EPA) or designee.

-“Affected facility” means, with reference to a stationary source, any apparatus which emits or may emit any regulated air pollutant or contaminant.
+“Affected source” means the definition of “affected source” set forth in 40 CFR 70.2 and is adopted by reference.

-“Affected source” means a source that includes one or more affected units subject to any emissions reduction requirement or limitation under Title IV of the Act.
+“Affected state” means the definition of “affected state” as set forth in 40 CFR 70.2 and is adopted by reference.

-“Affected state” means any state which is contiguous to the permitting state and whose air quality may be affected through the modification, renewal or issuance of a Title V permit; or which is within 50 miles of the permitted source.
+“Affected unit” means the definition of “affected unit” as set forth in 40 CFR 70.2 and is adopted by reference.

-“Affected unit” means a unit that is subject to any acid rain emissions reduction requirement or acid rain emissions limitation under Title IV of the Act.“Allowable emissions” means the emission rate of a stationary source calculated using both the maximum rated capacity of the source, unless the source is subject to federally enforceable limits which restrict the operating rate or hours of operation, and the most stringent of the following:
+“Allowable emissions” means the emission rate of a stationary source calculated using both the maximum rated capacity of the source, unless the source is subject to federally enforceable limits which restrict the operating rate or hours of operation, and the most stringent of the following:

-1. The applicable new source performance standards or national emissions standards for hazardous air pollutants, contained in 567—subrules 23.1(2) and 23.1(3);
+1. The applicable new source performance standards or national emissions standards for hazardous air pollutants, contained in 567—subrules 23.1(2) 23.1(3), and 23.1(4);